vacp2p/rfc/content/docs/rfcs/51/README.md

 Finally, sort the values and pick the shard with the highest one.

 ## Content Topic Prefixes
 So that apps can manipulate the shard selection, 2 prefixes CAN be added to content topics.
 Generation & bias.
 When omitted default values are used.

 - Short format `/application/version/subject/encoding`
 - Long format `/generation/bias/application/version/subject/encoding`

+### Topic design
+Content topics have 2 purposes filtering and routing.
+Filtering is done by changing the `subject` field as this part is not hashed, it will not affect routing (shard selection).
+The `application` and `version` fields do affect routing.
+Application designer should understand that using different `application` field has a cost.
+It increase the traffic a node has to relay when subscribed to all topics but can benefit nodes that only use a subset of topics.

 ### Generation
 Monotonously increase and indirectly refer to the total number of shards of the Waku network.

 Default: `0`

-The first generation (zero) use ?TODO? shards in total.
+The first generation (zero) use 8 shards in total.
 This document will be updated with future generation shard numbers.

 Community consensus should be reach before increasing the generation and shards in the network as it would affect everyone.

 ### Bias
 Bias is used to skew the priority of shards via weights.
 Unspecified for now but may be used in the future.

 Default: `unbiased`